The Commonplace

 0.01

 Across both regimes employment expands and economy-wide inequality falls (net effect), but distributional details differ by regime.
-Employment positive medium employment (aggregate employment) and overall inequality (economy-wide inequality metric)
+Employment positive employment (aggregate employment) and overall inequality (economy-wide inequality metric)

 Across both regimes employment expands and overall inequality falls (model simulation net effects; distribution differs by regime)